 The Learning Channel:

-On-line educational videos for free.
+Online educational videos for free.
 Funded largely so far by the Bill and Melinda Gates Foundation.

 Learning Forward/ NSDC:

 This group - The National Staff Development Council, now called Learning Forward is a long time national leader in educator professional development.
 The Video Journal and now SINET have partnered together on many PD projects and recently we have been providing special video services for their national conferences.